sqmk/huejay/README.md

 ### Bridge Discovery

-Before interacting with your Hue system, you may want to know the availibility and IP addresses of your bridges.
+Before interacting with your Hue system, you may want to know the availability and IP addresses of your bridges.
 You can use Huejay's **discover** method to find them.